scipp/beamlime/docs/developer/design/architecture.md

 A key architectural principle is the separation between **Pydantic models** (used for Kafka message validation and backend communication) and **Param models** (used for GUI widgets and user interaction).
 This separation ensures type safety across the system boundary while providing rich interactive controls.

-The dashboard processes 1-D and 2-D data displayed using Plotly with update rates on the order of 1Hz.
+The dashboard processes 1-D and 2-D data displayed using Holoviews with update rates on the order of 1Hz.
 Data updates are received via Kafka streams, and user controls result in configuration updates published to Kafka topics for backend consumption.

 ## System Context: Dashboard and Kafka Integration